Positive Wellbeing Psychology Melbourne | ADHD Assessment in Melbourne: A Step-by-Step Guide for Adults

 How long does an adult ADHD assessment take? +

 The process typically spans multiple appointments across several weeks, including an intake consultation, assessment sessions, and a feedback appointment.
+Most adult ADHD assessments are completed over 2–3 sessions in total.
+Prior to attendance, clients complete validated pre-assessment questionnaires online which take approximately 30–45 minutes.
 Your clinician will outline the expected timeline during your first session.

 Can adults be diagnosed with ADHD for the first time? +

 Absolutely.
-Many adults receive their first ADHD diagnosis in their 30s, 40s, or later.
+Many adults receive their first ADHD diagnosis in their 30s, 40s, or later — often after years of being labelled as lazy, disorganised, or unmotivated.
 A late diagnosis can bring significant clarity and relief, helping to make sense of longstanding challenges with focus, organisation, and daily functioning.
+It is also common for women and individuals from culturally diverse backgrounds to receive a late diagnosis, as symptoms often present differently and may have been missed earlier in life.

 What is the difference between a psychologist and psychiatrist ADHD assessment? +

-Psychiatrists are medical doctors who can prescribe medication and access Medicare rebates for psychiatric assessment items.
-Psychologists conduct comprehensive cognitive and behavioural assessments and provide evidence-based therapy.
-At Positive Wellbeing Psychology, our integrated model means you can access both within the one service.
+Psychiatrists are medical doctors who can prescribe medication and access Medicare rebates for psychiatric assessment items (MBS 291 and 296).
+They are required for medication management in Victoria.
+Psychologists conduct comprehensive cognitive and behavioural assessments — including validated psychometric testing — and provide evidence-based therapy.

 What is MBS Item 291 and how does it relate to ADHD? +

 MBS Item 291 is a Medicare item that allows a psychiatrist to conduct a one-off comprehensive psychiatric assessment and provide a detailed management plan to your GP.
 It is commonly used as part of the ADHD assessment pathway.
-Following the assessment, your GP oversees the implementation of the management plan and your ongoing care.
+Following the assessment, your GP oversees the implementation of the management plan and your ongoing care, including medication prescribing via delegation letter.
+MBS Item 291 is a single-use item and is not intended for ongoing specialist review.

 What is MBS Item 296 and when is it used? +

 MBS Item 296 is used when you prefer your psychiatrist to continue managing your ADHD treatment directly on an ongoing basis.
-Unlike Item 291, which covers a one-off comprehensive assessment, Item 296 allows for multiple ongoing appointments with your psychiatrist — each attracting a Medicare rebate.
+Unlike Item 291, which covers a one-off comprehensive assessment, Item 296 allows for multiple ongoing appointments — each attracting a Medicare rebate.
 This covers ongoing medication management, progress reviews, and treatment adjustments over time.
-It is recommended for more complex presentations or where longer-term specialist involvement is preferred.
+It is recommended for more complex presentations, where co-occurring conditions are present, or where longer-term specialist involvement is preferred.

 How do I choose between MBS Item 291 and MBS Item 296? +